vaadin/appsec-kit/appsec-kit-demo-v7/README.md

 Workflow
 ========

-To built the application, run "mvn install".
+To build the application, run "mvn install".
 This needs to be run before jetty is started in order to generate the SBOM file.

 To run the application, run "mvn jetty:run" and open http://localhost:8080/.